Order of Draw of Blood Collection Tubes

 a.
 Royal Blue stopper tubes are metal-free and are mainly used for toxicology, trace metal analysis and nutritional studies.b.
 Red stopper tubes are used mainly for serology and chemistry tests.
 They may also be used for testing in Blood Bank.c.
 SST (serum separator tubes) have a red stopper with a yellow ring on top and are used for a wide variety of testing.
 These tubes contain a gel which separates the cells from the serum when the tube is centrifuged.

 d.
-Lavender stopper tubes contain EDTA and used for hematology studies..
+Lavender stopper tubes contain EDTA and are used for hematology studies.

 e.
 Pink stopper tubes are used for testing in Blood Bank, i.e. blood typing, crossmatching and antibody screens.

 f.
-Black Excyte ESR tube is a two piece unit containing sodium citrate.
+Black Excyte ESR tube containing sodium citrate.
 Invert completely at least two times to mix.

 Exceptions to the order of draw:

 When the routine order of draw has the phlebotomist drawing a large number of one kind of tube before drawing others, it may be advisable to draw at least one of each color before drawing the large group, if it appears there may be difficulty obtaining all of the requests.
 This way, if the flow stops early, the phlebotomist has a better chance of getting all the tests done.

 When collecting blood from any VAD which is routinely flushed with heparin, coagulation tubes should be collected by venipuncture.
 This is the best option for pediatric patients.
 If venipuncture is not possible:

 Draw the light blue last after 20 mL of blood has been withdrawn for other testing or as waste.
 Just prior to drawing the light blue tube as the last tube, draw 1 mL into a discard light blue to prevent cross contamination from the additive of a tube that was previously drawn.

 For pediatric patients, one must consider the maximum draw volume that is allowed.